 Best Raspberry Pi 4 Cases Android Central 2020

 Just because the Raspberry Pi 4 is such an inexpensive computer doesn't mean you shouldn't take good care of it.
 That means you'll want an enclosure of some sort to keep debris out and away from the board as well as provide protection against static shock.
-Thankfully, like the Pi itself, a great case is just a few dollars; here are the best you can find in 2020.
+Thankfully, like the Pi itself, a great case is just a few dollars; here are the best you can find.

 - Package deal: Miuzei Raspberry Pi 4 Case